-The post holder will support the Course Unit Directors of the course units to which they contribute, and the relevant Head of Discipline Area, in the areas stated below.
+The post holder will support the Course Unit Directors of the course units to which they contribute, and the Director of Teaching and Learning in the areas stated below.

 (A1) Teaching duties as a seminar-taker and related duties

 Seminar takers are responsible for delivering quality face-to-face education to undergraduate students in timetabled small group sessions (approximately 12 students per group) for 50 minutes per seminar.
 Seminars are intended to facilitate student learning through discussion based on questions set in advance (by the Course Unit Director, subject leader or subject team).